nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 would be thrown and an error message would be shown on the GUI.

 Step 1.
 The user launches the application.
 The default status of scope is `PROJECT_LIST`, and `project` in `MainCatalogue` is initialized to an empty `Optional` object.
+(The `person` in `MainCatalogue` is also initialized to be empty, and all behaviors under `PERSON_LIST` scope would be very similar to `PROJECT_LIST`, so relevant behaviors will not be repeated in this document.)

 ![ScopingStep1](images/ScopingStep1.png)